It’s an attractive and very popular park, located about a 10-minute drive from the seaside resort town of White Rock.

 Stewart Farm is fairly quiet most days of the year.
 On the Victoria Day Long Weekend in May, however, it hosts its Royal Victoria Party which attracts up to a couple of hundred people.
 At the event there is birthday cake, family-friendly activities and live entertainment including performances by groups like the Vancouver Morris Men.

 Below are some suggestions to help you make the most of your visit to Elgin Heritage Park.

 TIP #1: Be sure to visit Stewart Farm while you’re at the park.
 It’s a pretty place and free to explore.

 TIP #2: Take a picnic to enjoy on the lawns outside Stewart Farm or on the sand at nearby Crescent Beach.

-For further details about the park see the City of Surrey‘s website.
+For additional details about the park, see the City of Surrey‘s website.

-For more information about the historic site at the park click Stewart Farm.
+For more information about the historic site at the park, see our article about Stewart Farm.

 Other articles that might be of interest include the following: